Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Spectral Sparse Representation (SSR)

-Under the ideal graph condition, PCA, K-means, LE, and Rcut are unified.
+Under the ideal graph condition, PCA/LE, K-means/Rcut are unified.
 When this condition is met nearly but may not exactly, it leads to SSR (cf. Figure~\ref{fig:framework}).

 We provide a brief overview first.
 Ignoring minor factors, PCA and LE can be written in a form that finds a dictionary and codes to approximately represent the data:

-where $A$ is either transformed from the original data matrix or factored from the Laplacian matrix.
-For clustering, K-means and Rcut additionally impose indicator constraint on $X$.
-Let $A=U\Sigma V$, one solution of PCA/LE is $X^*=V_{1:r}$.
-But any rotation of these eigenvectors constitutes a solution.
+where $A$ is either transformed from the original data or factored from the Laplacian matrix.
+K-means and Rcut additionally impose the indicator constraint on $X$.
+Let $A=U\Sigma V$, one solution of PCA/LE is $X^*=V_{1:r}$, and any rotation of these eigenvectors constitutes a solution.
 When the graph is ideal, some rotation of the eigenvectors turns into indicator vectors (assume $H^*$), $V_{1:r}=RH^*$.
-So PCA, K-means, LE, and Rcut are unified, and the data can be represented as $A\approx D^*V_{1:r}=\tilde{D}H^*$, where $D^*=AV_{1:r}^T$, $\tilde{D}=AH^{*T}$.
-The first representation form is of PCA/LE, while the second is of K-means/Rcut.
+Thus PCA/LE, K-means/Rcut are unified, and the data can be represented as $A\approx D^*V_{1:r}=\tilde{D}H^*$, where $D^*=AV_{1:r}^T$, $\tilde{D}=AH^{*T}$.
+The first representation form $D^*V_{1:r}$ is of PCA/LE, while the second $\tilde{D}H^*$ is of K-means/Rcut.
 When the graph is nearly ideal, the rotation of eigenvectors can only lead to noisy indicator vectors (assume $H$), $V_{1:r}=RH$.
-When $A$ is represented by these noisy indicator vectors, which we call sparse codes, that is spectral sparse representation.
-In this case, $A\approx D^*V_{1:r}=\hat{D}H$, where $\hat{D}=AH^T$.
+When the data is represented by these noisy indicator vectors, which we call sparse codes, we have $A\approx D^*V_{1:r}=\hat{D}H$, where $\hat{D}=AH^T$.
 The representation form $\hat{D}H$ is the spectral sparse representation.

-SSR can be seen as a new kind of representation method.
-It represents data in a dimensionally reduced way while achieving the best representation fidelity as PCA/LE.
-Meanwhile the codes are sparse and approximate to the optimal indicator matrix of K-means/Rcut, so the underlying cluster structure is revealed.
-However, in contrast to the hard clustering nature of K-means/Rcut, SSR is a soft and descriptive one.
+SSR can be seen as a new representation method.
+It represents data in a dimensionality reduced way while achieving the same representation fidelity as PCA/LE.
+Meanwhile, the codes are sparse and approximate to the optimal indicator matrix of K-means/Rcut, so the underlying cluster structure can be revealed.
+In contrast to the hard clustering nature of K-means/Rcut, SSR is soft and descriptive.
 It describes the underlying clusters as well as the overlapping status of them.
-SSR lies in the intermediate of the two kinds of methods and combines merits of both sides.
+SSR lies in the intermediate of the two kinds of methods and combines some of the merits of both sides.

 The perturbed indicator matrix is called sparse codes, since each column of it corresponds to a data point and is usually dominated by a single entry.
 A measure of sparsity can be defined as follows.
-For a vector $x\in \mathbb{R}^{n}$,
+For a vector $x\in \mathbb{R}^{n}\neq \mb{0}$,